Hedge funds swoop on Falklands oil search

 Lansdowne Partners, one of Europe’s most powerful hedge funds, Crispin Odey’s Odey Asset Management and Blackfish Capital, owned by the Rowland family, have all acquired stakes, regulatory filings show, as investors grow more excited over drilling prospects and a clear plan for the first oil field development.

-One of the longer-time backers of the sector has been the RAB Special Situations fund, which owns more than 10 percent of Falkland Oil & Gas and which has 28 percent of its portfolio invested in the company.
-The shares were unchanged at 62.5 pence on Wednesday, valuing the company at 200 million pounds ($322 million).
+One of the longer-time backers of the sector has been the RAB Special Situations fund, which owns more than 10 percent of Falkland Oil & Gas FOGL.L and which has 28 percent of its portfolio invested in the company.
+The shares were unchanged at 62.5 pence on Wednesday, valuing the company at 200 million pounds.

-More recently Lansdowne Partners has gradually built up a 13 percent stake in Borders & Southern, making it the largest shareholder in the firm, which had a market value of 113 million pounds on Friday, when the shares were trading unchanged at 23.25 pence.
+More recently Lansdowne Partners has gradually built up a 13 percent stake in Borders & Southern (BSTH.L), making it the largest shareholder in the firm, which had a market value of 113 million pounds on Friday, when the shares were trading unchanged at 23.25 pence.

-Meanwhile Odey raised its stake in Rockhopper Exploration , the most successful local explorer to date, to just over 7 percent in August, while in July Blackfish Capital, a subsidiary of Banque Havilland, bought a 20.13 percent stake in Falkland Islands Holdings, making it the biggest shareholder by some distance.
+Meanwhile Odey raised its stake in Rockhopper Exploration (RKH.L), the most successful local explorer to date, to just over 7 percent in August, while in July Blackfish Capital, a subsidiary of Banque Havilland, bought a 20.13 percent stake in Falkland Islands Holdings FKL.L, making it the biggest shareholder by some distance.

 On Friday Rockhopper’s shares were up 2 percent at 160 pence, valuing the firm at 455 million pounds, while Falkland Islands Holdings was worth 47 million pounds.